Hospital Pharmacist

 Dosage and duration of treatment with ethambutol depend on the patient's condition and the specific TB regimen being followed.

-Q13.
-What is the storage temperature of different drugs?
+Q. What are the storage temperature requirements for different drugs?

 Different drugs have different storage temperature requirements.